 Markim Hall, Second Floor

-To your surprise, you might experience culture shock as you return to life in the US.
+To your surprise, you might experience culture shock as you return to life in the US and at Macalester.
 This process is commonly referred to as “re-entry” and merits discussion.
-While abroad, you developed new knowledge and skills and may have encountered new belief systems.
+While away, you developed new knowledge and skills and may have encountered new belief systems.
 Continuing to journal and process the experience back on-campus can be beneficial.
 Many resources are available both in print and on-line for you to access as you navigate re-entry.

 Some resources that we would recommend include: